IVSoftware/dgv-sorting-and-async/README.md

-Your code and description provide a general idea.
-My read of this is that it's fundamentally a [Separation of Concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns#:~:text=In%20computer%20science%2C%20separation%20of,code%20of%20a%20computer%20program.) issue.
+Your code and description provide a general idea, and after carefully looking at it my view is that it can be framed as a [Separation of Concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns#:~:text=In%20computer%20science%2C%20separation%20of,code%20of%20a%20computer%20program.) issue.
+In particular, we can identify the _single point_ where the data processing that is on the background thread needs to be marshaled back onto the UI thread.

 I'd like to try and break it down, but I'm going to have to contrive an example to show what I mean. _I realize this is not "exactly" what you're doing._ We're talking "conceptually" here.
 ___

 >I have a DataGridView that is bound to a custom SortableBindingList that implements sorting [...]